 It’s also probably the most like a skateboard of any balance board that I’ve seen.
-I’m no skater, though I used to play around a bit, but this really does seem to be the real deal.
-It closely mimics skating action, giving you a great deal of carry over in real terms if you’re looking to improve any tricks.
+I’m no skater, though I used to play around a bit, and this really does seem to be the real deal.
+It closely mimics skating action, giving you a great deal of carryover in real terms if you’re looking to improve any tricks.

 It’s small, with a petite, yet entirely usable standing surface, and a little roller that will nevertheless challenge all comers.
 It strikes me as the perfect balancing tool for those on the go, who like to travel or who want to use it throughout the day.
 The whole lot will easily slip into any gym bag or rucksack, ready for whenever you are.

 It’s simple, it’s small, it’s very good value for money, and it’s well put together.
 Thumbs up all round.

 ROMIX Wooden Wobble Board

 Let’s take another look at a wobble board, this time in the form of the 42cm ROMIX wooden wobble board.
 It represents a nice, stylish way in which to improve core strength, posture, and coordination, all without breaking the bank.